INSTITUTE ORIGINS

 All of these developments mean Kumakhov polycapillary optics have become a real tool not just for laboratories but also in industry and medicine.

 The IRO does more than conduct research, though.
-The Institute also organizes the International Conference on X-Ray and Neutron Capillary Optics held in Russia every three years under the aegis of
+The Institute also organizes the International Conference on X-Ray and Neutron Capillary Optics held in Russia every three years under the aegis of and the SPIE Russia Chapter.

 In addition, the IRO received the 2002 SPIE Technology Achievement Award for "outstanding scientific and technological achievements in the development, fabrication, implementation, and reduction to practice of Kumakov x-ray and neutron capillary and polycapillary optics."